 These parameters do not alter the base mathematical score.
 They function as secondary diagnostic intercepts to interpret residual atherogenic risk.

 The 2024 AHA PREVENT equations introduce the Cardio-Kidney-Metabolic (CKM) Staging system.
 It formally recognises that excess adiposity (Stage 1), metabolic risk factors like hypertension and CKD (Stage 2), and subclinical atherosclerosis (Stage 3) are an interconnected continuum.
 This tool automatically calculates the CKM Stage based on your inputs.
-Use this to shift your mindset from purely "lowering cholesterol" to holistic cardio-renal protection (e.g., prompting SGLT2i or GLP-1 RA use).
+Use this to shift your mindset from purely "lowering cholesterol" to combined cardio-renal protection (e.g., prompting SGLT2i or GLP-1 RA use).

 Order a CAC scan when your patient falls in the borderline or intermediate risk zone and you are genuinely uncertain about starting a statin.
 A CAC of zero in a non-diabetic patient is your strongest reason to defer pharmacotherapy and recheck in 5 years.
 A CAC ≥ 100 ends the discussion: start the statin.
 Do NOT order CAC in patients who already have established ASCVD or are clearly high-risk.
 It will not change management and adds unnecessary radiation.